2019-20 New York State Enacted Budget

 The following economic development programs were also included in the Enacted Budget:

-- $150 million for an eighth round of Regional Economic Development Council (REDC) funding for investment in innovative plans for regional job creation and community development;
+- $150 million for a ninth round of Regional Economic Development Council (REDC) funding for investment in innovative plans for regional job creation and community development;

 - $13.8 million for the Centers for Advanced Technology (CAT) program, same as last year’s level;

-- $5 million for the Innovation Hot Spots and Incubators Program; and
+- $325 million for the Urban Development Corporation for the High Technology Innovation and Economic Development Infrastructure Program; and

 - $44.8 million for the Stem Cell and Innovation Fund